AdamAnandUS/AdamsTool/README.md

 5. Start debugging - Will start debugging session.
 6. Fold all source code - Will collapse the source code.
 7. Unfold all source code - Will expand the source code.
+8. Match Bracket - Will find the matching bracket.

 ## Requirements

-Built and tested on VS code version 1.17.1
+Built and tested on VS code version 1.58.0

 ## Extension Settings